Friden, Inc.

 Friden Calculating Machine Company (Friden, Inc.) was an American manufacturer of typewriters and mechanical, later electronic calculators.
 It was founded by Carl Friden in San Leandro, California, in 1934.

 History

+In 1934 the Friden Calculating Machine Company launched the Friden calculator model A for 8 digit entries and the Friden calculator model B for 10 digit entries.
+Friden calculator model C had its product launch in 1936 and supported automatic return clearance for the carriage.
+The Friden calculator model C8 supported 8 digits, while the Friden calculator model C10 supported 10 digits.

 In 1957, Friden purchased the Commercial Controls Corporation of Rochester, New York.
 This gave them the Flexowriter teleprinter, an electric typewriter capable of being used as part of unit record equipment developed in World War II for the Department of the Navy to automatically type "regret to inform you" letters to the survivors of fallen servicemen, the predecessor to modern computers.
 The Flexowriter could be attached to Friden calculators and driven by paper tape to produce bills and other form letters which had names of customers and amounts of bills filled in automatically.
 Friden eventually expanded into production of a few models of early transistorized computers.